Student Grievances and Appeals | KCTCS

 1. If a student has been found to have committed an academic offense, the student may protest the decision to the faculty member.
 The faculty member may decide to uphold or rescind their finding or may change the sanction they implemented for the violation.

 2. Students who are not satisfied with the outcome of their protest to the faculty member may submit an appeal to the appropriate administrator.
 The administrator shall attempt to resolve student appeals to the satisfaction of the instructor and the student.
-If the administrator upholds the decision of the instructor, the student may file a written appeal to the College President/designee within ten (10) business days of receiving the administrator’s decision.
+If the administrator upholds the decision of the instructor, the student may file a written appeal to the Chief Academic Officer/designee within ten (10) business days of receiving the administrator’s decision.

-3. The College President/designee shall review and attempt to resolve the appeal.
-If no resolution is reached within ten (10) business days, the student may submit a written appeal to the College President/designee requesting a hearing before the CAB.
+3. The Chief Academic Officer/designee shall review and attempt to resolve the appeal.
+If no resolution is reached within ten (10) business days, the student may submit a written appeal to the Chief Academic Officer/designee requesting a hearing before the CAB.

 4. Student Rights During the Appeals Process: In cases of academic rights and academic offenses, the student shall have the right of class attendance and participation during the consideration of any appeal except that such attendance and participation may be limited when: